PaulinaCoding/clientjs-notes/README.md

 document.querySelectorAll('div');
 ```

 Now that we are able to select elements in the DOM tree, the real manipulation comes when we can dynamically create new nodes and move them around.
-The document object provides methdos to do this.
+The document object provides methods to do this.

 ```javascript
 var element = document.getElementById('container');